Ipsit123880/Demo/README.md

 # Demo
-Simon game using html and css
+Simon game using html and css and javascript